Dyuuz/BCFun_API_Explorer/README.md

 - **Response:** JSON object from the API indicating success, failure, or errors such as insufficient funds, expired_token etc

 ## Example payload:
-**The is a sample payload used for placing a bet via the BCFUN API:**
+**The is a sample full payload used for placing a bet via the BCFUN API:**

 ```json
 {